tensorflow/gnn/tensorflow_gnn/models/hgt/README.md

 TensorFlow programs can import and use this model as described in its [API docs](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/api_docs/python/models/hgt.md).

-## Maintenance and stability
+## API stability

-This code is experimental for now, with no promises of maintenance or stability, and no assigned maintainer.
-Use at your own risk.
+The API of this model may change between OSS library versions.